F-Stop ICU Size Guide – Pick The Right One!

 Those that want to carry 400mm, 600mm and 800mm super-telephoto lenses will need to use the XL Pro ICU.
 As you can see from my photos, the XL Pro ICU does extend slightly beyond the zippered back panel opening.
 If you are tucking the end of a large telephoto lens up into that section, this overlap has zero effect on efficiency and usability.

 Both options, Large Pro and XL Pro, still offer some room on top of the ICU inside the bag’s top zipper.
 Plenty of room for small compressible items such as gloves or hats.
 Of course, the Large Pro ICU is 4″ shorter than the XL version, so this gives you 4″ of extra space in the top section.
-For more details about the Tilopa, read my in-depth review.
+For more details, read my in-depth F-Stop Tilopa review.

 F-Stop Tilopa Price Check: